spectre-org/spectre-css/README.md

 - Opera (last two)
 - Safari 6+

-Currently maintained by [Yan Zhu](https://twitter.com/picturepan2).
+Designed and built with ♥ by [Yan Zhu](https://twitter.com/picturepan2).
 Feel free to submit a pull request.
 Help is always appreciated.